splineops/splineops/docs/user-guide/02_resize.rst

    :width: 100%

-Finally, the last figure in this series summarizes **SNR and SSIM per method** for the same configuration, showing that SplineOps Cubic Antialiasing typically attains the highest SNR and SSIM, with the Standard cubic preset tightly grouped with the other classic cubic filters:
+Finally, the last figure in this series summarizes **SNR and SSIM per method** for the same configuration, showing that :ref:`SplineOps <api-index>` Cubic Antialiasing typically attains the highest SNR and SSIM, with the Standard cubic preset tightly grouped with the other classic cubic filters: